Shappiro/docker-postgis-plr/README.md

 There are a number of other docker postgis containers out there.
 This one differentiates itself by:

-* provides ssl support out of the box
 * connections are restricted to the docker subnet
 * a default database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS